 Our board of directors chooses our executive officers, who then serve at the discretion of our board of directors.

 Jay M. Short, Ph.D.
-For a brief biography of Dr. Short, please see "Proposal One: Election of Directors-Continuing Directors."
+For a brief biography of Dr. Short, please see "Proposal One: Election of Directors- Nominees to Our Board of Directors."